SoftUni-Internal/interactive-content/EN/03-Exception-Handling/00-Lesson-Intoduction.md

 # Lesson Introduction

 [slide hideTitle]

 # Lesson Content

 ## In this lesson you will learn:

 **1. What Exceptions are**

-- The Exception Class
+- The exception class

-- Types of Exceptions and Their Hierarchy
+- Types of Exceptions and their hierarchy

 **2. Handling Exceptions**

-- Multiple Catch
+- Multiple catch

-- The Try-finally Statement
+- The try-finally statement

 **3. Raising (Throwing) Exceptions**

-- Using Throw Keyword
+- Using the "Throw" Keyword

-- Re-Throwing Exceptions
+- Re-Throwing exceptions

 **4. Best Practices**

-- Using Catch Block
+- Using catch blocks

-- Choosing the Exception Type
+- Choosing the rigth exception type

 [/slide]